Vijayarajvijay/Mentor-and-Student-Assigning/README.md

 # Mentor-Student Assigning API

 This repository contains an Express.js server with APIs to manage mentors, students, and their assignments using a MongoDB database.
+This API allows for creating mentors and students, assigning students to mentors, managing mentor-student relationships, and retrieving relevant information such as assigned students for a mentor or the previous mentor of a student.

 ## Features